 pio run --environment core2foraws --target monitor

-If during upload or monitoring the serial output you receive an error about an incorrect ports or timeout, open the
+If during upload or while monitoring the serial output you receive an error about an incorrect port or timeout, open the

-platformio.ini file, and follow the instructions in that file for how to manually set the upload port.
+platformio.ini file, and follow the instructions there to manually set the upload port.

 In this chapter, you have successfully compiled and flashed your device and are actively monitoring it’s serial outputs.
 Using the AWS IoT Device SDK for Embedded C, the reference hardware authenticated with the MQTT message broker (AWS IoT Core) and is ready to receive messages.